unfoldingWord-dev/checkingRubric_tool/README.md

 ---
 This is a tool to check the quality assurance of a bible translation project.

+Requirements
+---
+This module/plugin was designed to be used within translationCore app.
+Thus, in order to start using this module/tool you may download translationCore at https://github.com/unfoldingWord-dev/translationCore.

 Tool to answer questions in the rubric:
 ---